Kacper7011/homelab-platform/README.md

 ## Architecture

 Each service stack runs on a separate **virtual machine** inside the Proxmox cluster.
-External traffic goes through a Cloudflare Tunnel to Traefik, which acts as a reverse proxy and handles TLS termination.
+Services are hosted with **Docker Compose** and accessible on the private network.
+A dedicated VM hosts a **Kubernetes** cluster responsible solely for exposing selected services to the internet — Cloudflared runs inside Kubernetes and routes external traffic through the Cloudflare Tunnel to Traefik, which forwards it to the appropriate service.
 Metrics and logs are collected centrally by the monitoring stack.

 ---